idiocc/router/README.md

 <p align="center"><a href="#table-of-contents"><img src=".documentary/section-breaks/1.svg?sanitize=true"></a></p>

-## `async initRoutes(`<br/>&nbsp;&nbsp;`router: Router,`<br/>&nbsp;&nbsp;`dir: string,`<br/>&nbsp;&nbsp;`config: RouterConfig,`<br/>`): void`
+## `async initRoutes(`<br/>&nbsp;&nbsp;`router: Router,`<br/>&nbsp;&nbsp;`dir: string?,`<br/>&nbsp;&nbsp;`config: RouterConfig?,`<br/>`): void`

 The `init` function will scan files in the passed `dir` folder and add routes found for each method to the router.
+The default `dir` is `src/routes` and the config should be passed to control how the middleware and aliases are set up for each method.

-Each module should export the default function which will be initialised as the middleware.
-The modules can also export the `aliases` property with an array of strings that are aliases for the route (alternatively, aliases can be specified via the configuration object).
-Any middleware chain constructor exported in the module will take precedence over the method middleware chain constructor from the config.
+* Each route module should export the default function which will be initialised as the middleware.

+* The modules can also export the `aliases` property with an array of strings that are aliases for the route (alternatively, aliases can be specified via the configuration object &mdash; or when both ways are used, they are combined).

+* The exported `middleware` property specifies any middleware chain constructor that will take precedence over the method middleware chain constructor from the config.
+When strings are passed, the middleware functions will be looked up in the `middleware` object returned by the `idio`'s `start` method and passed in the configuration.

 `import('koa').Middleware` __<a name="type-middleware">`Middleware`</a>__